 This article provides 6 boutique owner tax tips to keep your business afloat.

-Once the rush and excitement of the Holiday’s wears off, there seems to be this little black cloud that appears when you open your Quickbooks Account.
+Around this time each year there seems to be this little black cloud that appears when you open your Quickbooks Account.
 It’s the shadow of a man also known as…your accountant.

 Now before you run off because the thought of crunching numbers, gloomy cubicles, and drab tax returns is the last thing you want to think about, hear me out.
 These tips aren’t coming from Gary* in Payables whose idea of fashion is wearing a Snoopy Christmas tie in December and only leaves his desk to eat his same bologna sandwich every day.